vighneshiyer/vighneshiyer.com/content/research/blog/2025_09-ask_the_model/index.md

     "club_spongebob_4-1.webp",
 ], popout=false) }}

-But instead, the branch rips apart, and the treehouse is catapulted across the sea floor into the thick Kelp Forest.
+As he's almost down, the branch rips apart, and the treehouse is launched into the sky (sea).
+The clubhouse flies through the sea and comes crashing down in the thick Kelp Forest.

 {{ gallery(images=[
     "club_spongebob_5-0.webp",